Hexavalent chromium: Occurrence and uses

 Hexavalent chromium occurs only rarely in nature, an exception being crocoite (PbCrO_{4}).
 It is, however, produced on a large scale industrially.
 Virtually all chromium ore is processed via the formation of hexavalent chromium, specifically the salt sodium dichromate.
 Sodium chromate is converted into other hexavalent chromium compounds such as chromium trioxide and various salts of chromate and dichromate.

 Industrial uses of hexavalent chromium compounds include chromate pigments in dyes, paints, inks, and plastics; chromates added as anticorrosive agents to paints, primers, and other surface coatings; and chromic acid electroplated onto metal parts to provide a decorative or protective coating.

-Hexavalent chromium indeed is one of the most widely used heavy metals in various sectors and industries (metallurgy, chemicals, textiles, etc.) with particular involvement in the metal coating sector, especially when subjected to plating or coating processes involving hexavalent chromium.
+Hexavalent chromium indeed is one of the more widely used heavy metals in various sectors and industries (metallurgy, chemicals, textiles, etc.) with particular involvement in the metal coating sector, especially when subjected to plating or coating processes involving hexavalent chromium.

 Hexavalent chromium can be formed when performing "hot work" such as welding on stainless steel or melting chromium metal.
 In these situations the chromium is not originally hexavalent, but the high temperatures involved in the process result in oxidation that converts the chromium to a hexavalent state.
 Hexavalent chromium can also be found in drinking water and public water systems.